google/youtube-8m/README.md

 --output_file=$BUCKET_NAME/${JOB_TO_EVAL}/predictions.csv
 ```

-Note the confusing use of 'training' in the above gcloud commands.
+Note the confusing use of `training` in the above gcloud commands.
 Despite the
-name, the 'training' argument really just offers a cloud hosted
+name, the `training` argument really just offers a cloud hosted
 python/tensorflow service.
 From the point of view of the Cloud Platform, there
 is no distinction between our training and inference jobs.
 The Cloud ML platform
 also offers specialized functionality for prediction with